waikato-datamining/image-dataset-converter/plugins/set-placeholder.md

 * accepts: seppl.AnyData
 * generates: seppl.AnyData

 Sets the placeholder to the specified value when data passes through.
 The value can contain other placeholders, which get expanded each time data passes through.
+Can use the data passing through instead of specified value as well.

 ```
 usage: set-placeholder [-h] [-l {DEBUG,INFO,WARNING,ERROR,CRITICAL}]
-                       [-N LOGGER_NAME] [--skip] -p PLACEHOLDER -v VALUE
+                       [-N LOGGER_NAME] [--skip] -p PLACEHOLDER -v VALUE [-u]

 Sets the placeholder to the specified value when data passes through.
 The
 value can contain other placeholders, which get expanded each time data passes
 through.
+Can use the data passing through instead of specified value as well.

 options:
   -h, --help            show this help message and exit